 The New Testament writers frequently testify to the need of duly-appointed, authoritative human leadership for instruction in the faith:

-Then Jesus came to them and said, "All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age."
-Matt 28:18-20 (NIV)
+And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”

-When they had finished eating, Jesus said to Simon Peter, "Simon son of John, do you truly love me more than these?"
-"Yes, Lord," he said, "you know that I love you."
-Jesus said, "Feed my lambs."
-John 21:15 (NIV)
+So when they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love Me more than these?”
+He said to Him, “Yes, Lord; You know that I love You.”
+He *said to him, “Tend My lambs.”

-And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.
-2 Tim 2:2 (NIV)
+The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.

 Further- individual Christians were not allowed to "interpret" these writings as they saw fit; those who did so were rebuked:

 What about the times when the apostles would appeal to the Old Testament Scriptures?
 Typically, these happen as a means of demonstrating that Jesus or the church was fulfilling Old Testament prophecy.
-These facts were critical to the Messianic identify of Jesus himself; these cannot be twisted into some example of the early church practicing "Scripture Alone."
+These facts were critical to the Messianic identity of Jesus himself; these cannot be twisted into some example of the early church practicing "Scripture Alone."
 Jesus had explained the (Old Testament) Scriptures to the apostles, and the apostles simply drew upon that as needed.

 Over and over again, we see that the early church did not practice "Scripture Alone."
 Christians did not devote themselves to studying Scripture to determine their guidance or church direction, practices or the like.
 The guidance of the church was a matter of continuing what had been started, under the direction of the apostles and other duly-appointed leaders.
 They were living out their faith, and growing in their understanding of it.